 Eczema

-Dry, itchy and rough patches of skin appear anywhere, but most commonly on arms and inner elbows, backs of knees or head.
-Raised red or brownish patches may be a symptom and can become infected when scratched.
-Eczema has many causes – irritants such as chemicals and synthetic fabrics, sweating, temperature changes, allergies – and are treatable with medication.
+Dry, itchy, and rough patches of skin often appear on the arms, inner elbows, backs of knees, or scalp.
+These patches may look red or brown and can become infected if scratched.
+Causes include irritants (chemicals, synthetic fabrics), sweating, temperature changes, and allergies.
+Eczema is treatable with medication and proper skin care.

 Fifth Disease